VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 ```

 You should immediately notice that cached reads are absolutely insanely high compared to buffered, in reality it's because it was using RAM for cache, and RAM really is that fast.
 The reads of bulk data on the other hand?
 A little under 200MB/sec is actually quite fast for a hard drive.
-Anything bettween 1-200 is normal.
-You'll soon see that compared to SSDs though, this is kind of disapointing.
+Anything between 1-200 is normal.
+You'll soon see that compared to SSDs though, this is kind of disappointing.

 But, moving on, another few interesting flags available in hdparm are `-g` which displays the "geometry" of the drive: cylinders, heads, sectors, etc., `-H` for tempature.
 This begs the obvious question: what are cylinders, heads, and sectors
 [TODO]

-Another thing of note is S.M.A.R.T tests, while not exclusive to hard drives, they're particually useful for them as most hard drives give a lot of warning signs before failing out right.
+Another thing of note is S.M.A.R.T tests, while not exclusive to hard drives, they're particularly useful for them as most hard drives give a lot of warning signs before failing out right.
 In
 order to get in-depth S.M.A.R.T info on your drive, you'll likely need to run a test first, after which you can view the results.
 To do this on Linux you can run
 [TODO]

-Finally, a quick note about Westren Digital Green drives: Linux eats them.
+Finally, a quick note about Western Digital Green drives: Linux eats them.
 Thankfully you can use hdparm to fix this.
 From the man page:
 > -J
 >  Get/set the Western Digital (WD) Green Drive's "idle3" timeout value.
 This timeout controls how often the drive parks its heads and enters a low power  consumption  state.
 >  The  factory  default is eight (8) seconds, which is a very poor choice for use with Linux.
 Leaving it at the default will result in hundreds of thousands of head load/un‐